arnaveenkumar/flask_fast/README.md

 ## Contribute

 Feel free to contribute to this project and report any issues.
+Please check [contributory guidelines] (https://github.com/arnaveenkumar/flask_fast/CONTRIBUTING.md).

 I'm also happy to receive feedback or feature requests.